nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 - Whether users understood the different verification states.
 - Whether the proposed banners and status messages clearly communicated what was happening.
 - Expectations around verification timescales.
-- Whether organisations preferred being prevented from submitting claims until verification was complete.
+- Whether organisations found it frustrating being prevented from submitting claims until verification was complete, or would rather submit knowing they wouldn't be processed until bank details were verified.
 - How organisations expected to be notified when verification was successful.
 - What users expected to happen if there was a problem with their bank details.
 - Whether organisations would rely on email communication if issues needed to be resolved outside the service.
 - Whether users wanted visibility of verification dates and status history.
-- We also explored how organisations interpreted the different stages of the journey and whether there was - sufficient clarity around when they could begin submitting claims.
+- We also explored how organisations interpreted the different stages of the journey and whether there was sufficient clarity around when they could begin submitting claims.
-- Testing is ongoing and will help us understand whether the proposed MVP provides enough visibility and reassurance while maintaining a simpler solution for the first iteration.

 {# #### Who did they test with
 X Participants: